zengelan/eks-workshop/content/030_container/050_deployguestbook/deployredismasterservice.md

 The guestbook applications needs to communicate to the Redis master to write its data.
 You need to apply a Service to proxy the traffic to the Redis master Pod.
 A Service defines a policy to access the Pods.

-This is redis-master-service.yaml for our backend db service.
-There is no need to copy this content since it is included in the repo clone in your environment.
+This is redis-master-service.yaml for our backend db service. <font color=red>There is no need to copy this content since it is included in the repo clone in your environment</font>.
 Step 1 will deploy the below configuration using a relative path.

 ```
 apiVersion: v1